dbtlr/buster/README.md

 ### Todo

-1. Add in a database backend adapter system.
-3. Add in a domain cookie to track unique users.
+1. Fix migrations to do CREATE EXTENSION hstore;
 2. Add in a reporting API to pull data back out.
   1. Report by date range
   2. Report by ip address